Halve each chicken breast lengthwise to create 4 even-sized pieces.

 Melt 2 tablespoons butter in a large skillet over medium-high heat.
 Add in the chicken and sear on both sides until golden.
 Remove from the pan and set aside.

-Add in the remaining butter, shallot, and rosemary.
-Sautee until the shallots soften.
+Add in the remaining butter and shallots.
+Saute until the shallots soften.

 Add in the wine, and cook until evaporated, scraping the brown bits from the bottom of the pan.